dmitsf/GOT/got/taxonomies/README.md

 ## __taxonomy.py__: working with a taxonomy

 __taxonomy.py__: parses a taxonomy file in _.fvtr_ format, prepares a basic data structure for working with the taxonomy tree.
-Prints all the leaves and saves them into __result.csv__ file.
+Prints all the leaves and saves them into _taxonomy_leaves.csv_ file.

 ### Usage